-If you are already familiar with Excel or similar database software, you only need to label the cells to suit your record keeping necessities.
-Here are some useful headings: Name, graduation date, address, email, phone number, date survey sent, form of survey (snail mail, email, website) date returned, thank you note sent comments.
-If you don’t have knowledge of a spread sheet programs, scotch tape a could of sheets of blank paper together, write the student names down the left hand margin in alphabetical order, the headings along the top, make a grid with a ruler, and you’re good to go.
+If you are already familiar with Excel or similar software, you only need to label the cells to suit your record keeping necessities.
+Here are some useful headings: Name, graduation date, address, email, phone number, date survey sent, form of survey (snail mail, email, website), date returned, thank-you note sent, comments.
+If you don’t have knowledge of a spreadsheet program, scotch tape a couple of sheets of blank paper together, write the student names down the left-hand margin in alphabetical order, the headings along the top, make a grid with a ruler, and you’re good to go.
 You can add a software form as you go along, if you so choose.
 The important thing is to use the database in order to revise it into a reliable source of information.

 Start sending out surveys.
 If you have numerous alumni, you may want to send out surveys in small batches.
 Twenty seems to be a very workable number: sufficient to give interesting results but not overwhelming in time on task.
 If you have dozens and dozens of former peer tutors, you might find that trying to survey them all at once is problematic in keeping track of everyone.
 Unless you have the help of others, such as current tutors, working in small batches is worth considering.